Bicycling

 Getting Around

-Regular bicycles are allowed on the park shuttle buses, though you will need to be able to lift the bikes on and off the front racks yourself.
+Regular bicycles are allowed on the park shuttle buses, though you will need to be able to lift the bikes on and off the racks yourself.
 E-bikes are not allowed on park shuttle buses.

 The bike repair stations in Zion National Park are located at Canyon Junction (shuttle stop #3) and The Grotto (shuttle stop #6).
 The repair stations are free and include an air pump, a screwdriver, wrenches, and a hands-free bike mount.